 25)American league rules will be played (DH for pitcher only).
 Teams have the option of using an Additional Hitter which is treated as a position.
 The DH and the AH cannot be exchanged.
 There is no speed up rule and no re-entry.

 --A team must start with 9 or 10 players, but must finish with 8 players.
-Any space vacated in the batting order is an automatic out.
+Any space vacated in the batting order is an automatic out with the only exception is if a player is injured and has to leave the game.

 26) The high school slide rule will be followed.
-Catcher's equipment must be OHSAA certified--one piece mask.
+Catcher's equipment must be OHSAA certified.

 27) All tobacco products are banned from the field of play.
 Possession of tobacco will result in ejection from the game.
 In addition, the Diamond League has zero tolerance for the use of alcohol or drugs at any and all Diamond League events.